plippe/blog/_posts/2018-10-01-taming-cats-nonempty.md

 }
 ```

 This added type safety can be found in [cats](https://typelevel.org/cats/datatypes/nel.html).
-It has many implementations like `NonEmptyList`, and `NonEmptyVector`.
+It has many implementations like `NonEmptyList` and `NonEmptyVector`.
 If you can get used to the API, you will avoid a lot of silly runtime errors.

 ```scala
 import cats.data.NonEmptyList